Dublin. Photo by Paul Roban

-According to the 2012 annual report by the European Monitoring Centre for Drugs and Drug Addiction, Ireland has the highest number of heroin users – along with Latvia, Luxembourg and Malta – in Europe.
-They reckon seven people in every thousand are addicted to the drug, which translates to roughly 30,000 Irish citizens.
+According to the 2012 annual report by the European Monitoring Center for Drugs and Drug Addiction, Ireland has the highest number of heroin users per capita in Europe.
+They claim that seven people in every thousand are addicted to the drug, which translates to roughly 30,000 Irish citizens.
 Worryingly, Ireland also has the third highest death rate from drug use in Europe, behind only Norway and Estonia.
 The EU average is 21 deaths per million people; for Ireland, it's 68 per million.

 But these stats don't tell the whole story.
 For years, heroin use in Ireland was confined to Dublin.
 This is no longer the case; usage of the drug has spread throughout the country and is now having an impact in many smaller towns and cities.
-Unfortunately, while addiction is now much further-reaching, treatment has predominantly stayed within the confines of the capital.
+Unfortunately, while addiction is now more far-reaching, treatment has predominantly stayed within the confines of the capital.

-I spoke to Dr Cathal Ó Súilliobháin, an addiction specialist with the Health Service Executive (HSE), Ireland's NHS, about the problem.
-He told me that, in some parts of the country, there is absolutely no treatment whatsoever: "In the midlands, there are very limited clinic places and no doctors in general practice able to initiate treatment," he said.
-"West of the River Shannon, there are none, and that includes Donegal county – not a single one."
+I spoke to Dr. Cathal Ó Súilliobháin, an addiction specialist with the Health Service Executive (HSE), Ireland's national health service, about the problem.
+He told me that, in some parts of the country, there is absolutely no treatment whatsoever.
+"In the midlands, there are very limited clinic places and no doctors in general practice able to initiate treatment," he said.
+"West of the River Shannon, there are none, and that includes Donegal county—not a single one."

 The lack of services to deal with the growing heroin problem outside Dublin needs to be addressed.
-The fact that there are only six needle exchanges outside the capital (most of which only operate for a couple of hours a day, one day a week) means that users are likely to end up sharing, and – unlike the government's attitude – HIV and hepatitis unfortunately didn't decide to hang back in the 80s.
+There are only six needle exchanges outside the capital (most of which only operate for a couple of hours a week) means that users are likely to end up sharing gear, and, unlike the government's policies, HIV and hepatitis rates didn't decide to stay in the 80s.
 That could potentially have disastrous consequences on rural communities that have already been adversely affected by the emigration crisis; as Cathal told me, "We are sitting on a time bomb.
 I would be concerned that you could easily see something like a mini-HIV epidemic starting in one of these areas."

 With little or no services in areas outside Dublin, you'd have thought that concentrating treatment in the capital would leave the city well-equipped to help its addicts.
 But, again, there doesn't seem to have been much progress made over the past few decades.
-There are roughly 9,200 Irish people on methadone treatment, most of them in Dublin, and that's the only care available.
-A number of other treatments – anti-opiate implants and buprenorphine, among them – are available in various other modern European states, so why hasn't Ireland adopted any of them?
+There are roughly 9,200 Irish people undergoing methadone treatment, most of them in Dublin, and that's the only care available.
+A number of other treatments—anti-opiate implants and buprenorphine, among them—are available in various other modern European states, so why hasn't Ireland adopted any of them?

-Because, in Ireland, addiction isn't seen as it should be.
-Instead of treating it as a medical issue, addicts are seen by most as criminals who can't be trusted, let alone make decisions for themselves.
+Because in Ireland, addiction isn't seen as a medical issue—addicts are perceived by most to be criminals who can't be trusted, let alone make decisions for themselves.
 The state knows best and the state knows you should be treated with methadone.
-If you don't trust the state's judgement, then you can fuck off out the door and find your own treatment – i.e. score, shoot up and end up back where you started.
+If you don't trust the state's judgement, then you can fuck off out the door and find your own treatment—i.e. score, shoot up, and end up back where you started.

-I also spoke to current heroin user "Zoe", who's been on the drug – together with her boyfriend – for the past ten years.
-She's been taking methadone in tandem with that for the past seven years and told me of her experiences with the treatment services on offer.
-"We go to see our doctor once every two weeks," she explained.
+I also spoke to current heroin user "Zoe," who's taken heroin—she's been using with her boyfriend—for the past ten years.
+She's been taking methadone for the past seven years, but hasn't received much in the way of treatment beyond that.
+"We go to see our doctor once every two weeks," she said.
 "We do a urine test and we get handed our methadone script.
 We haven't been offered any other help."

-Many heroin users supplement methadone with heroin, which – of course – means they fail the urine tests they're required to pass in order to get a weekly prescription.
-If they fail, they have to go to the chemist every day to take their dose under supervision.
-The problem with this is that not everyone has schedules that permit daily chemist visits.
+Many users supplement methadone with heroin, which means they fail the urine tests they're required to pass in order to get a weekly prescription.
+If they fail, they have to go to the pharmacist every day to take their dose under supervision.
+The problem with this is that not everyone has schedules that permit them to make daily visits.
 "If a heroin addict misses their methadone dose they go into panic mode," Zoe said.
-"The choice you're left with is to either go through a night of withdrawals, or else score heroin.
+"The choice you're left with is to either go through a night of withdrawal, or else score heroin.
 In this situation, we'd always score."

-To think that a medical practitioner would encourage someone to leave their job so they can pick up their methadone each day beggars belief.
-Clearly, not every medical practitioner in Ireland would offer such awful advice – but it does indicate that there's a systematic problem with the provision of harm reduction treatment in the country.
-If, of course, you can even access it at all.
+Clearly, not every medical practitioner in Ireland would offer such awful advice—but it does indicate that there's a systemic problem when it comes to the provision of harm reduction treatment in the country.
 And just to add a little more despair to an already dire situation, budgets for services to treat people with opiate problems are being slashed.

-The recent cannabis decriminalisation bill could have acted as an important stepping stone towards rethinking Ireland's drug policy, but it was laughed out of Irish parliament and the proponents of the bill were labelled nutcases by the government.
-That attitude also trickles down to a number of Irish media outlets, with some adopting the overly simplistic rationale that everyone with a drug problem is a criminal, rather than a person with dependency issues who may have turned to crime to support their habit.
+The recent cannabis decriminalization bill could have acted as an important stepping stone towards rethinking Ireland's drug policy, but it was laughed out of Irish parliament and the proponents of the bill were labelled nutcases by the government.
+That attitude also trickles down to a number of Irish media outlets, with some adopting the overly simplistic rationale that everyone with a drug problem is a criminal rather than a person with dependency issues who may have turned to crime to support his or her habit.

-The solution to what they perceive as danger seems so glaringly obvious: treat the addiction, cut down on crime.
-Unfortunately, they choose to keep their blinkers on – until the Irish government begins to legislate in a constructive way, Ireland is destined to keep topping European drug surveys.
+The solution seems glaringly obvious: treat addiction, cut down on crime.
+Unfortunately, the government has chosen to keep its blinders on—and until it takes them off, Ireland is destined to keep topping European drug surveys.